tokenized/docs/concepts-contracts.md

 <a name="agreement"></a>
 #### Agreement
-The agreement criteria of contract law is satisfied in the Tokenized Protocol by way of the information specified by the Contract Formation action, the Asset Creation action, the written agreement, and the Transfer and Settlement actions.
+The agreement criteria of contract law is satisfied in the Tokenized Protocol by way of the information specified by the Contract Formation action, the Instrument Creation action, the written agreement, and the Transfer and Settlement actions.
 The existence of an agreement is analyzed through the rules of ‘offer and acceptance’.
-In the case of a token contract, the issuer (the offerer) produces an offer (Contract Formation, Asset Creation) and the investor (the offeree) accepts the offer by way of an exchange (bitcoin for token(s)) or swap (token(s) for token(s)) type Transfer action.
+In the case of a token contract, the issuer (the offerer) produces an offer (Contract Formation, Instrument Creation) and the investor (the offeree) accepts the offer by way of an exchange (bitcoin for token(s)) or swap (token(s) for token(s)) type Transfer action.
 A send type Transfer action is like a standard Bitcoin transaction in that it only requires sign-off by the token sender, and no on-chain consideration is required, therefore the offeree does not sign-off on the transaction and may not agree to accept the tokens being sent.
 Typically a send type action is accompanied by on-chain or off-chain receipt, invoice or some other document that records the transfer of real world goods or services in consideration for the payment of tokens or bitcoin.

 <a name="consideration"></a>
 #### Consideration